PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/others/pico-8.md

 {% embed url="https://www.lexaloffle.com/pico-8.php" %}

 {% hint style="warning" %}
-PICO-8 is a paid software, it is not provided by the Retrobat team.
+PICO-8 is a paid software, it is not provided by the #TheDayG0ne.
 {% endhint %}

 ## Information